Victim's Action List

 issue you a new driver license number.
 You may encounter resistance.
 The driver license bureau may want proof that your license was used in a crime.
 Elevate your request to the supervisor if you need to.

-Getting the stolen license issued as fraudulent may prevent the thief from opening a bank account in your name and may lead to an arrest if he presents your license to a police
+Getting the stolen license identified as fraudulent may prevent the thief from opening a bank account in your name and may lead to an arrest if he presents your license to a police

 officer during a traffic stop or other situation.